rrutt/PascalBoids/README.md

 - The **Step** button advances the simulation for a single time step.
 It is active when the simulation is paused, or has not yet been started.
 - The **Rules** button opens the _Boids Rules_ dialog form.
 (This form also appears when the program is run.)
 The rules form disappears when the **Start** button is clicked.
 Click the **Rules** button to re-open the rules form.
 - Displayed next to the **Rules** button are the current number of Boids and predator Hawks.
 - The majority of the Main Form contains the graphic display area for the simulation space.
 Boids appear white on a sky blue background.
-Left-click on the display to add a new Boid at the moust position.
+Left-click on the display to add a new Boid at the mouse position.
 Right-click to add a new predator Hawk, which appears in maroon.

 ![PascalBoids Rules Form](img/BoidsRules.png?raw=true "PascalBoids Rules Form")